GoogleCloudPlatform/bank-of-anthos/src/transactionhistory/README.md

 - `VERSION`
   - a version string for the service
+- `HISTORY_LIMIT`
+  - the number of transactions to store in the history cache
 - `LEDGER_ADDR`
   - the address of the `ledger-db` service
 - `LEDGER_PORT`